AliAshhadi/personal-profile-website/architecture.md

 - Input or copyable LTR text (like emails and URLs) should be inside `dir="ltr"` or `unicode-bidi: embed` to preserve correct ordering and avoid punctuation issues.

 **Performance & Optimizations:**
-- Keep CSS scoped and minimal — only the classes used.
+- Keep CSS scoped and minimal — only the classes used, with CSS variables for efficient theming.
 - Inline SVGs avoid extra HTTP requests for small icons.
 Since we embed provided SVGs, they render fast and inherit `currentColor`.
+- Minimal JS for theme toggle (no frameworks).
 - Use a single small CSS file; avoid heavy gradients or images.
 Profile image uses `object-fit: cover` for efficient circular display.
 - Defer any heavy images; compress profile photo if added later.